Working with Web Images

 Prepare

-- Watch: 🎦 Image File Types (JPG, PNG, SVG, GIF) - Web Design Tutorial
+- Video: ▶️ Image File Types (JPG, PNG, SVG, GIF) - Web Design Tutorial

-- Watch: 🎦 Image Optimization for Web Pages
+- Video: ▶️ Image Optimization for Web Pages

 Basic Steps of Image Optimization

-- Crop the original image to the critical content keeping in mind design principles, like the rule of thirds, and the site or section purpose.
+- Crop the original image to focus on the most important content, keeping in mind design principles (like the rule of thirds) and the site's purpose.

-- Resize the image to the maximum size that you actually need in the design of your site.
-That image will then be saved in smaller formats, possibly with slightly different design to match the design and layout in smaller views, meaning, smart phone, tablet.
+- Resize the image to the maximum size that is required in the design of the web page.
+The resized image will then be saved in smaller formats to match the design and layout needed for viewing on smaller screens including on phones and tablets.

-- Reduce the quality of the image to an acceptable level, thus reducing its file size.
+- Reduce the quality of the image to an acceptable level which will reduce its file size.

 Optimizing images is an easy way to improve page performance without requiring a significant time investment.
 More techniques for handling responsive images will be covered in future courses.